Write notes, connect ideas, and see the bigger picture

 DevBoard in action

-Why another whiteboard?
+Why another notes app?

 DevBoard started as a single HTML file I could run anywhere.
 The constraint — no backend, no build step, no accounts — turned out to be the feature.
 It loads in under a second.
 You close the tab; your board is still there next time.